braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 **Proof of Equivalence for Small N:**
 For $N=3$, $\sigma_{\text{geom}} = ZZZ$, $\Pi_{\text{cycle}}$, on pairs as $(I + Z)/2$ projectors span space detecting odd flips: Syndromes unique per error (e.g., X on first qubit: |000⟩ (+1) to |100⟩ (-1), detected as -1 eigenvalue).
 Spans same as 3-qubit repetition code (ZZZ stabilizer), where codewords |000⟩, |111⟩ (+1), odd as -1 errors.
 Equivalence receives proof by identical operator algebra and eigenspaces for small N.

+### 3.5.4.2 Commentary: Justification of the Undirected Metric {#3.5.4.2}

+:::info[**Requirement of the Undirected Metric for Spatial Locality Definition**]

+The locality projector $\Pi_{\text{local}}$ enforces a fundamental property of physical space: strict locality.
+It ensures that direct causal links can form only between events that remain "nearby" in the emergent spatial geometry.
+To achieve this; the projector must utilize the Undirected Metric $\bar{d}$; rather than the directed causal distance.

+We must distinguish between two concepts of distance. **Causal Distance** is asymmetric; if $u$ causes $v$; then $u$ is in the past of $v$; but $v$ is causally disconnected from $u$ (infinite directed distance). **Metric Distance** (structural proximity) is symmetric; it measures how many links separate two nodes regardless of direction.
+If we relied on directed distance; a pair $(v, u)$ might be "far" causally (infinite separation) but "close" spatially (neighbors).
+The locality constraint must permit connections between spatial neighbors regardless of the arrow of time to allow the geometry to evolve coherently as a manifold.
+Thus; $\bar{d}$ is the unique correct measure for defining the spatial locality required for the emergence of a coordinate chart.
 :::

 ### 3.5.5 Lemma: Syndrome Extraction {#3.5.5}